" I haven't been

 until you get into the room.
 Even though

-so in Once we went
+Once we went

 through the process of getting ourselves resituated into the hotel we'd